MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/Microsoft.Graph.Beta.Groups.md

 ### [Stop-MgBetaGroupCalendarEvent](Stop-MgBetaGroupCalendarEvent.md)
 This action allows the organizer of a meeting to send a cancellation message and cancel the event.
 The action moves the event to the Deleted Items folder.
-The organizer can also cancel an occurrence of a recurring meeting \nby providing the occurrence event ID.
+The organizer can also cancel an occurrence of a recurring meeting by providing the occurrence event ID.
-An attendee calling this action gets an error (HTTP 400 Bad Request), with the following\nerror message: 'Your request can't be completed.
+An attendee calling this action gets an error (HTTP 400 Bad Request), with the followingerror message: 'Your request can't be completed.
 You need to be an organizer to cancel a meeting.'
-This action differs from Delete in that Cancel is available to only the organizer, and lets\nthe organizer send a custom message to the attendees about the cancellation.
+This action differs from Delete in that Cancel is available to only the organizer, and letsthe organizer send a custom message to the attendees about the cancellation.

 ### [Stop-MgBetaGroupEvent](Stop-MgBetaGroupEvent.md)
 This action allows the organizer of a meeting to send a cancellation message and cancel the event.
 The action moves the event to the Deleted Items folder.
-The organizer can also cancel an occurrence of a recurring meeting \nby providing the occurrence event ID.
+The organizer can also cancel an occurrence of a recurring meeting by providing the occurrence event ID.
-An attendee calling this action gets an error (HTTP 400 Bad Request), with the following\nerror message: 'Your request can't be completed.
+An attendee calling this action gets an error (HTTP 400 Bad Request), with the followingerror message: 'Your request can't be completed.
 You need to be an organizer to cancel a meeting.'
-This action differs from Delete in that Cancel is available to only the organizer, and lets\nthe organizer send a custom message to the attendees about the cancellation.
+This action differs from Delete in that Cancel is available to only the organizer, and letsthe organizer send a custom message to the attendees about the cancellation.

 ### [Test-MgBetaGroupDriveItemPermission](Test-MgBetaGroupDriveItemPermission.md)
 Invoke action validatePermission